sudoless/oops/README.md

 sometimes you'll want to pass an error from the stdlib or a third party library.
 In that case, you can wrap the error with `Wrap`.

+It is recommended you pair `oops` with a linter like [wrapcheck](https://github.com/tomarrell/wrapcheck).

 ### Custom Formatter

 By default, the defined errors have a rudimentary string formatter that provides little (`Error.Explanation`) to no information regarding the error.
 Our recommended pattern is to have a dedicated package (be it locally in the project or as a organization level library) that wraps our top level functions calls such as `oops.Define` with typed arguments that represent **your** error handling params.

 Eg: you might define `func Define(status int, code string) oops.ErrorDefined` and use that in your codebase with a formatter that then returns those `status` and `code` params the expected way.

+### Go compatible

+`oops` aims to be compatible with existing Go error features (`Unwrap`, `Join`, `As`, `Is`) by implementing the necessary internals.
+As such, you may use oops.Error and oops.ErrorDefined with Go error checking functions, or use the `oops` equivalent functions.

 ## LICENSE